QuarkNerd/blog/bjedrzejewski/_posts/2018-11-27-what-did-i-learn-studying-for-aws-certification.md

 This lesson goes beyond simply learning the exam material.
 With the idea of taking the certification, came also an idea of doing it together and creating a little AWS Breakfast Club with a few of my colleagues that were on the same project.

 This breakfast club made the experience much more fun and effective.
-In the end, all of us that took the exam past it with flying colours (special mentions to James Wren and James Dunkerley, each scoring an insane 974/1000).
+In the end, all of us that took the exam passed it with flying colours (special mentions to James Wren and James Dunkerley, each scoring an insane 974/1000).
 I don't think we would have all achieved it on our own without motivating each other.